sclarkstone/milestoneProject1/README.md

 * After publishing the site to github pages none of the images loaded and gave an error of 'Error with Permissions-Policy header: Unrecognized feature: 'interest-cohort'.'

+* After publishing the site to github pages on the developer tools an error was present.
+'Failed to load resource: /favicon.ico:1 the server responded with a status of 404 ()'.
+After reading about the error on GitHub comminity i found the issue to be that a favicon needed to placed in the header

 ## Deployment

 The site was deployed to GitHub pages.
 The steps to deploy are as follows: